 Long Speech on Conservation of Natural Resources

+Hello!
+Good morning to every one of you who has gathered here.
 Today, I am here to deliver a speech on natural resources.
 Natural resources come in a variety of forms, but they are primarily classified as renewable or non-renewable.
 Sunlight, water, wind, wood, and soil are examples of renewable natural resources.
 While some of these natural resources are abundant in nature and can be replenished quickly, others take time to renew.

 Examples of non-renewable natural resources include coal, oil, and natural gas.
 Although these natural resources are abundant in the environment, they cannot be replenished and take hundreds of years to recycle.

 The presence of natural resources is critical for the preservation of the environment's balance.
 However, we do not hesitate to employ them.
 Our natural resources are being depleted at an alarming rate as we exploit them.
-We must recognise the value of natural resources and the need to preserve them for future use.
+We must recognize the value of natural resources and the need to preserve them for future use.
 We must be especially cautious when using nonrenewable resources and renewable resources that take time to replenish.
 These are our fundamental requirements.
 They are critical to our survival.
 If we do not take serious conservation measures, it will become nearly impossible for us to live on Earth.

 Natural resources such as forests, water, soil, food, mineral, and energy resources all play an important role in a country's development.
 While national and international conservation efforts are underway, individual efforts to conserve natural resources can go a long way.